Bobbleheads: How They're Made

 Step 6: Painting

-Artists carefully paint each bobblehead by hand or use machines for some parts of the process.
-They add uniform colors, facial features, and tiny details like team logos and player numbers.
-Several layers of paint may be needed to get all the details right.
+Artists then proceed to paint each bobblehead either manually or by employing machines for certain aspects of the process.
+They introduce team colors, facial features, and fine details such as logos and player numbers.
+Often, multiple layers of paint are applied to achieve the desired level of detail and vibrancy.

 Step 7: Quality Check and Packaging